Cloudbox/Community/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have added my new role to `community.yml`
 - [ ] I have verified that any Docker images used are current and supported.
 - [ ] I have made corresponding changes to the documentation
+- [ ] This line is still here because I didn't bother to read to the end